I’m not long back from a week-long stay in Kenosha. This incredible trip was one of the best decisions of my life to date, of that I am sure.

 I spent a week in Judge Schroeder’s court and even had a private one-on-one chat with him in his chambers after he invited me in for an informal chat.
 We spoke for an hour at least about the trial, American politics and the media.
 He was extremely welcoming and friendly and he invited me back the following day too.

-Did the Judge know what he would have ruled had he been faced to address the pending mistrial motion?
-Well I asked him!
-I also gave my own opinions on various things, to which he replied: “You know your stuff!”
+I also the judge my own opinions on various things, to which he replied: “You know your stuff!”
 As someone who knows very little about U.S. Criminal Law, I’ll take it 😉

-Many things were unfairly written about Judge Schroeder and I will dispel them.
+Many things were unfairly written about Judge Schroeder during the trial and I will be able to dispel them.